eric-blake/Connect-4/README.md

 * The user is then prompted to enter a column number between 1 and 7.
 This is validated to only accept number between 1 and 7.
 <img src="assets/documentation/select-column.PNG" alt="Screenshot of select column instruction">

-* After selecting a number the chip will be dropped in the board and the board re-printed.
+* After selecting a number, the chip will be dropped in the board and the board re-printed.
 * The computer then selects a column at random and drops a chip.
 <img src="assets/documentation/drop-chip.PNG" alt="Screenshot of drop chip in board">

-* If the user wins a congratulation message will be displayed.
+* If the user wins a congratulations message will be displayed.
 <img src="assets/documentation/win-game.PNG" alt="Screenshot of win game congratulations message">

 * If the user loses a hard luck message will be displayed.